toptobes/typefuck-haskell/README.md

 "a"
 ```

+### "Open" vs "Closed" inputs

+In the event that your input-requiring code isn't working when it should be (e.g. printing empty input), there's a
+chance it's because you're using loops but your input isn't `NUL`-terminated (i.e. it doesn't read in a closing `'\0'`
+input to stop the loop).
+In that case, try changing `"Hello!"` to `"Hello!\0"`.

+By default, when TF runs out of input, it just prints what input it has already (to emulate an interactive interpreter
+just pausing, waiting for input).

 ### Running the tests

 You can run the tests with `make test` w/ bun/node (or manually executing `spec/run-tests.mjs`).